Video Journalism Homework Web Page

 April 29, 2018 - winner announced for LA Film Prize Jr.

-Next Production Deadline: Thursday, November 30 Episode 7 airs on Monday, 12/4 - ALL EDITED STORIES MUST BE SUBMITTED PRIOR TO THE PRODUCTION DEADLINE, NOT AT THE LAST MINUTE
+Next Production Deadline: Thursday, November 30 CMTV Episode 8 airs on Monday, 12/4 - ALL EDITED STORIES MUST BE SUBMITTED PRIOR TO THE PRODUCTION DEADLINE, NOT AT THE LAST MINUTE

 Midterm Exam Terms are HERE!

 Alternative Midterm Assignment is . . .
 HERE!

 Monday - 12/11 - Production deadline for midterm special report segments!

 Tuesday - 12/12 - Editing of Midterm Special

 Wednesday - 12/13 - Air Date for Midterm special report

 Thursday - 12/14 - midterm exam review